-It is no secret that Norway is among my favorite countries and that the winter is my favorite season.
-I in 2017 took a 10 days winter trip to Northern Norway starting with 3 days in Tromso with my friends followed by a full week in my beloved Lofoten Islands.
+It is no secret that Norway is among my favorite countries and the winter is my favorite season.
+In 2017, I took a 10 days winter trip to Northern Norway starting with 3 days in Tromso with my friends followed by a full week in my beloved Lofoten Islands.
 Below is the diaries of my trip – the Lofoten Diaries.

 Day 1 – En Route to Tromso

 Good morning!
 We arrived at Tromso and it is super nice but quite cold down here! (i.e. -10° C).
 Tromso is a small town located in the northern edge of Norway and is known as one of the best spots on Earth to experience the magnificent northern lights.
 We initially flew from Istanbul to Oslo and then took the Norwegian Airlines flight to Tromso.
 It was almost a two hours long flight and the views were magnificent.
 Here is one shot that I took while descending for Tromso.
 We will today be exploring this small town and then go on our first northern lights trip later this evening.
 I can`t wait.
 I should however note that even if I don`t get to see the Northern Lights during my entire trip – the country itself is already worth it!

 Today was a day of exploring Tromso – its small museums and lively streets.
 Tromso is a small town of 70,000 people but it feels very lively as everyone is out on the streets and restaurants and cafes are full with people.
 We explored Polar Museum (not worth of your time if you are on a tight schedule but if you have a full day to kill in the city, it will not hurt to see it.
 There was a nice 20 minutes video show on Arctic life focusing on my beloved Svalbard).
 We have also visited Tromso Library which has a quite inviting design with glass windows and seems to be an attraction point for locals with the bay views that it offers.
 During this time of the year – the sun rises at around 8.45 am and the sunset hits the town at around 3.45 pm.